 How to Apply From Overseas?

 Our online registration process makes applying overseas very easy.
 While an on-site visit is always preferred, there are times it is not possible, and we do our best to accommodate each family.
 For 18 months-Pre-Kindergarten students, if space permits, registration can be made and students accepted once appropriate fees are paid.
 For elementary students (Kindergarten-5th grade), testing is required prior to acceptance.
-Our on-site evaluation is preferred, but if that is not possible, we will work with families to secure the necessary information so that acceptance can be made prior to arrival.
+Using our local evaluation team is preferred, but if that is not possible, we will work with families to secure the necessary information so that acceptance can be made prior to arrival.

 What if Your Child Does Not Speak English?